junxit/us-congress-bills-113/metadata.md

 - 2013-04-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 45.
 - 2013-06-19 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4717-4722; text as passed Senate: CR S4717)
 - 2013-06-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4717-4722; text as passed Senate: CR S4717)
+- 2013-06-20 — Message on Senate action sent to the House.
+- 2013-06-20 — Received in the House.
+- 2013-06-20 — Referred to the House Committee on Natural Resources.